exo-dev/generator-node-crud-api/README.md

 ### Run the application locally

 If you want to run the api locally you have to comment using **#** on the service api.
 Verify that the mongo service exposes the port 27017.
-When adding la api to kongo you should use your public ip and not *localhost*.
+When adding the api to kong you should use your public ip and not *localhost*.

 ### Kong administration